University of Arkansas Razorback Marching Band: History

 In 1956, Dr. Richard A. "Doc" Worthington became Director of Bands during a slump in band enrollment.
 Dr. Worthington was quickly able to turn the "Hopeful 78" into the University of Arkansas Razorback Marching Band.

 In 1995, Professor Eldon Janzen, Director of Bands and Lambda Chapter Sponsor, retired after leading the band after almost three decades.
 The University of Arkansas awarded him with the title "Director of Bands, Emeritus", the first such title to be given to any band director at the University of Arkansas.

 In 2006, the Razorback Marching Band was awarded with the John Philip Sousa Foundation's Sudler Trophy.
 The purpose of the Sudler Trophy is to identify and recognize collegiate marching bands of particular excellence who have made outstanding contributions to the American way of life.
 The Sudler Trophy is awarded annually to a college or university marching band which has demonstrated the highest musical standards and innovative marching routines and ideas, and which has made important contributions to the advancement of the performance standards of college marching bands over a period of years.

 In 2009, Timothy Gunter, stepped down as Head Director of the Razorback Marching Band, after 14 years as a director of the Athletic Bands.

 In 2012, Dr. Christopher Knighten was promoted from Director of Athletic Bands to Director of Bands.

 In 2014, Dr. Benjamin Lorenzo was promoted to Director of the Razorback Marching Band.

 In 2022, Dr. Jeffrey Summers was promoted to Director of the Razorback Marching Band.

 In 2024, Chase Jones was promoted to Director of the Razorback Marching Band.
+The same year, the band celebrated its 150th anniversary.